CatalaLang/catala-book/src/4-2-catala-specific.md

 ## Booleans and conditions

+## Casting values

+Talk about creating duration values from literals.
+You cannot cast integers to months!

+## Why is there no string type?

+## Context scope variables

+## Updating a struct with a new value in a field

+## Date and rounding

 ## Money and rounding

 In catala, monetary values are represented as an integer number of cents.